Common Beekeeping Mistakes – You Can Avoid

 Poor feeding is a rather easy beekeeping mistake to avoid.
 It requires a schedule for checking food stores and understanding just how much food a bee colony needs.

 You can not assume your bees are fine just because you see blooming flowers that bees love.
-Blooms do not always mean food.
+Blooms do not always mean nectar or pollen.

 Failure to Feed New Colonies Long Enough

-A very common beginner beekeeping mistake involves feeding new colonies after install – or rather not feeding them well.
+A very common beginner beekeeping mistake involves action not taken: installing new bee packages not feeding – or rather not feeding them well.
 Many new colonies reach Fall unprepared for Winter.

-Most beekeepers feed bees sugar water to brand new colonies – this helps them become established and build honeycomb which requires a lot of energy.
+Most beekeepers provide sugar water for bees (especially brand new colonies) – this helps them become established and build honeycomb which requires a lot of energy.

 Often new beekeepers feed their bees well in the beginning.
 But then, they make the mistake of stopping too soon.
 The weather gets warm – the humans go on vacation.
 Don’t forget about your hives.